splunk/splunk-platform-automator/README.md

 ## Ansible playbooks only

 You can also use the ansible playbooks without vagrant.
-Like that you can deploy Splunk to an existing set of hosts.
+Like that you can deploy Splunk to an existing set of hosts (virtual or physical).
 You have to create some config files, which is normally done by vagrant.
 Vagrant dynamically creates the ansible inventory file with the host and group variables for your configuration.
 Everything can be found in the `inventory` directory.
 The easiest way would be to create the same configuration with vagrant (ex. on your laptop) and copy the created files to your other Ansible environment.

 # Known issues, limitations